 Group Learning

-In addition to clinical experience, TAC aims to educate learners on broader issues surrounding abortion care, SRH and Reproductive Justice.
-Every month, learners will meet as a group with a content area expert to delve deeper into the copy and its impact on comprehensive health and wellbeing.
+In addition to the clinical experience, TAC educates residents on broader issues surrounding abortion care, SRH and reproductive justice.
+Every month, residents meet as a group with content-area experts to delve deeper into their local abortion access landscape, learn more about a specific aspect of person-centered care, and build advocacy skills.

 Independent Study